 Eastern Africa Network for Women in Basic Sciences (EANWoBAS)

-Eastern Africa Network for Women in Basic Sciences (EANWoBAS) consists of students and staff members in mathematics, pysics, and physics education from universities in Kenya, Rwanda, Tanzania, Uganda and Zambia.
+Eastern Africa Network for Women in Basic Sciences (EANWoBAS) consists of students and staff members in STEM (science, technology, engineering and mathematics) from universities in Kenya, Rwanda, Tanzania, Uganda and Zambia.
 The network has received ISP support since 2019 and is coordinated by Dr Betty Nannyonga from Makerere University in Uganda.

 The network envisions to be leading in creating gender balance representation in the basic sciences, on all levels from primary to tertiary education in East Africa.
 Among other things, the network aim to increase the number of women through mentorship for female students, organizing outreach activities and school visits, and opt for gender awareness in teaching.
 EANWoBAS will help girls in the region to learn about the importance of basic sciences to individual, community and national development.